RajaSaravanan/SherlockAndValidString/README.md

 2. Deleting exactly '1'  character from 'S'  will result in all its characters having the same frequency.
 For example, S = aabbccc  and S = aabbc  are valid because all their letters will have the same frequency if we remove occurrence of c, but S = abcccc  is not valid because we'd need to remove 3 characters - c's.

 Given S, can you determine if it's valid or not?
-If it's valid, print True on a new line; otherwise, print False instead.
+If it's valid, print $True on a new line; otherwise, print $False instead.